Windows 11 Setup Notes

 Installing Keyhac

-Installing Ueli
+Installing ueli

 Installing FreeCommander

-with x %ActivItem% -o*
+with the parameter x %ActivItem% -o*

 Mouse Color Inversion